 Trilaterally agreed Framework for Sustainable Fisheries (Annex 3, Tønder Declaration 2014).

-Existing national and trilateral effective good examples from fisheries and aquaculture management e.g. in cooperation with the competent authorities no-take areas for fisheries, buying up fishing licences, use of sieve nets, de minimis regulation in crab fisheries, voluntary renunciation of dolly ropes, to learn from.
+Existing national and trilateral effective good examples from fisheries and aquaculture management in cooperation with the competent authorities, e.g. closed areas for fisheries, buying up fishing licences, use of sieve nets, de minimis regulation in crab fisheries, voluntary renunciation of dolly ropes, to learn from.

-Marine Stewardship Council certification (MSC) including the commitment to avoid vulnerable areas as soon as they have been identified.
+Certification schemes, e.g. Marine Stewardship Council (MSC) including the commitment to avoid vulnerable areas as soon as they have been identified.

 Studies on ecological impacts and projects on best practices, transdisciplinary research, and use of the results in management.